Species distribution modelling with spatio-temporal nearest neighbour Gaussian processes

 where $\mu$ is the mean of the process, $\sigma^{2}$ is the one-step-ahead variance $\Var{\epsilon_{t+1}~\vert~\epsilon_{t}}$, and $\phi$ is the correlation between adjacent times $\Cor{\epsilon_{t+1}}{\epsilon_{t}}$.

-Due to its attractive stochastic properties the Gaussian process (GP) is a ubiqitous choice for any spatial process.
-A Gaussian process is a generalization of a multivariate normal random variable to infinite dimension, where any finite subset has a multivariate normal distribution.
+Moving to the 'spatial' level of the hierarchy, the Gaussian process (GP) is a ubiqitous choice for any spatial process due to its attractive stochastic properties A Gaussian process is a generalization of a multivariate normal random variable to infinite dimension, where any finite subset has a multivariate normal distribution.
 However, the computation cost in evaluating the likelihood for a Gaussian process is prohibitive even for modestly sized datasets.
 We use a nearest-neighbour Gaussian process (NNGP) as a computationally efficient alternative \citep{Datta2016::nearestNeighbourGP}.
 More detail than is given here can be found in appendix \ref{app::likelihoodDetails}.
 A GP is described completely by a mean function \( \mathbf{m}\left(\mathbf{s}\right): \R^d \to \R \) that gives the mean at each location $\mathbf{s}$, and a covariance function \( \mathcal{C}\left(\mathbf{s}_{1},\mathbf{s}_{2}\right): \left(\R^{d},\R^{d}\right) \to \R^{+}. \) The covariance function encodes Tobler's first law of geography that "everything is related to everything else, but near things are more related than distant things" \citep{Tobler1970::movieSimulationUrbanGrowth}.
 Additionally the NNGP requires a directed acyclic graph to be specified on a set of random effect nodes, acting much like the mesh used in the \pkg{R-INLA} package.

-We have a different spatial process at each time, so we index these random effects by both time and space:
+We have a different spatial process at each time point, so we index these random effects by both time and space: